BoDonkey/tribal-drum-game/Scripts/Seasonal Dream Scripts.md

 \[Then a cataclysm that led to the fifth being separated\]

-ALL NOAIDI: \*What was sundered seeks reunion.
+ALL THAUM: \*What was sundered seeks reunion.
 But the way matters.\*

 \[The vision fades to darkness, leaving only the companions\]